 any member of the Patients’ Constituency; or

 any other member of the trust, if he so requests.
-(Note 30)

 Alternative text where there is no Patients’ Constituency:

 [The trust shall not make any part of its registers available for inspection by members of the public which shows details of any member of the trust, if the member so requests.]